-Applications are assessed based on academic excellence, accomplishments and leadership on the ice, involvement in community and extracurricular activities and a 500-word essay highlighting the impact of skating on their life or their overall personal development.
+Applications are assessed based on academic excellence, accomplishments, and leadership on the ice, involvement in the community and extracurricular activities and a 500-word essay highlighting the impact of skating on their life or their overall personal development.
 Applicants must submit official high school transcripts, SAT or ACT scores, and one recommendation letter from a teacher or coach.

 Amount: $1,000; $2,000

 For speed skating, the applicant can be either an indoor inline or quad nationals participant.
-Available to any skater who wins a podium finish in any individual race at the National level, the same stands for figure skating.
+Available to any skater who wins a podium finish in any individual race at the National level, the same also stands for figure skating.
 For ice hockey, any applicant whose team participated in the final medal round at any National Championship is eligible.

 Amount: $2,000; $4,000